 In the village you can also find Cova del Castell Museum, where “you will be able to travel through time, from Prehistory to the present, visiting this impressive site dug out of the rock”.

-Close to the village there is also Cova Remigia, a place where you can see prehistoric paintings which were declared a World Heritage Site by UNESCO.
-The Cova Remigia and other shelters of the Gasulla ravine that preserve cave paintings on their walls can be visited accompanied by a guide.
+Close to the village there is also Cova Remigia, a place where you can see prehistoric paintings which are a part of the UNESCOs World Heritage Site.
+The Cova Remigia and other shelters of the Gasulla ravine with cave paintings on their walls can be visited with a guide.

 The best and easiest way to get to Ares del Maestre is by car.
 This will take about an hour from Castellón de la Plana, or 2 hours from Valencia.
 We left the car in a parking lot near Restaurante Coll d’Ares and then walked about 1km to the Ares del Maestrat.
 You can go up the main street or choose a small path, walking next to the fields.

-As you can expect not many choices, but here is what you can choose from:
+As you can expect not many choices are available, but here is what you can choose from: